Schizandra berry tea is a delicious and fruity liquid made with one of the top major Chinese herbs, schizandra berries.

 Unlike other berries, schizandra is not a fruit you would commonly consume by the handful, but is rather prepared as an energizing and restorative tonic tea or taken in extract form.
 It is known to support and fortify a number of organ systems, but is usually hot water processed to release many of its beneficial components.

 The Chinese name for schizandra is Wu Wei Zi, which means "five flavor fruit."
 This is due to the fact that schizandra contains all of the five tastes: salty, sweet, bitter, pungent and sour.
 Because of this characteristic, it is also, according to Traditional Chinese Medicine, able to enter all 12 meridians, which dramatically increases its therapeutic range compared to other superior herbs of this caliber.

 The most noticeable flavor of the berry teas or powdered extracts is definitely on the sour side of the palate spectrum.
-According to Chinese herbal philosophy, this taste helps to stabilize primal Chi (Qi) of the kidneys and also supports liver function and its ability to detoxify and purify the bloodstream.
+According to Chinese herbal philosophy, this taste helps to stabilize primal Chi (Qi) of the kidneys and also supports liver function and its ability to purify the bloodstream.

 As an adaptogen, the soaked and decocted dried berries provide an energizing tea that helps to increase mental focus as well as sexual libido.
 In Russian research, schizandra was shown to have a wide range of pharmacological effects and also studied alongside rhodiola for its "anti-stress and anti-fatigue" qualities.
 (Source)

 Schizandra is one of the famous "beauty tonics" highly revered throughout Chinese history, especially by women.
 It is still traditionally used as an important botanical in many skin rejuvenating and youth preserving formulas that are sometimes associated with the Taoist goddess Magu, a Chinese deity representing eternal beauty.